ubucon-asia/ubucon-asia.github.io/content/events/ubucon-asia-2023/index.md

 draft: false # If true, this content will be hidden on website
 ---

-Announcing UbuCon Asia 2023, this year's event will be helt at [PTIK FKIP UNS](https://ptik.fkip.uns.ac.id/) in Surakarta, Indonesia.
+Announcing UbuCon Asia 2023, this year's event will be held at [PTIK FKIP UNS](https://ptik.fkip.uns.ac.id/) in Surakarta, Indonesia.
 It will be also a joint event with LibreOffice Conf Asia.

 Join us from 7 to 8 of October this year, and meet people from Ubuntu & LibreOffice community in Indonesia and other regions of Asia!